HelfenKannJeder/helf-o-mat/README.md

 - Remove the dependency to the `helfomat-infrastructure-typo3` module from the `helfomat-web` module.
 Afterwards you only need a database connection and not the content.
-  Disadvantage: You have currently only THW organisations in your repository.
+  Disadvantage: You have currently only THW organizations in your repository.
 - Ask [valentinz](mailto:valentin.zickner(at)helfenkannjeder(dot)de) for an database export

 ## Deployment